asavschaeffer/better-quest/docs/MECHANICS_SPEC.md

 V1 question:

 - Do you want **“total-first rounding”** (compute floats, round total, then re-split) to reduce edge cases, or keep the current per-step rounding?

+**V1 decision**: keep current per-step rounding (deterministic + simpler).

+### VNext (planned): quest stat assigner + UX overhaul

+- Move quest stat allocation from “points per stat” to a **100% reserve** model (percentages sum to 100%).
+- Expect associated UX overhaul in quest maker + quest selector.
+- This will likely change how `session.allocation` is represented and therefore how EXP splitting weights are computed; treat as a separate vNext contract once we’re ready.

 ## Open questions / knobs (for “vision” spec)